Manual Annotation

 Fig. 12: The Tags module in CATMA

-In the Tags module you can select the tagset you just created and add as many categories and subcategories as you like; CATMA does not impose any restrictions or regulations in this respect (this is also why it is called “undogmatic”).
+In the Tags module you can select the tagset you just created and add as many categories and subcategories as you like; CATMA does not impose any restrictions or rules in this respect (this is also why it is called “undogmatic”).
 For this tutorial we have chosen rather random categories of the narrator’s attitude and style and did not create more than one layer of subtags (see Fig. 12).
-Of course, one could also examine the story in many other perspectives and create tagsets for these.
-One could think of unreliable narration, or categories of emotions in order to do a close reading sentiment analysis etc. For many of these approaches, more or less hierarchically organized taxonomies in the form of tagsets could be developed analogously to the style and attitude categories chosen here.
+Of course, one could also examine the story from many other perspectives and create tagsets and/or tags for these.
+For example, one could think of unreliable narration, or categories of emotions in order to do a close reading sentiment analysis, and so on.
+For many of these approaches, more or less hierarchically organized taxonomies in the form of tagsets could be developed analogously to the style and attitude categories chosen here.

 image shows creation of a tag, tag settings

-You can potentially create as many tags on as many levels as you want in this way—only clarity and practical manageability limit you here.
+You can create as many tags on as many levels as you want in this way—only clarity and practical manageability limit you here.
 You can also freely choose the colors of the individual categories.
-And: Tagsets and individual tags can be edited and extended later in the annotation process at any time.
+And: Tagsets and individual tags can be edited and extended at any time later in the annotation process.

 Task 1